stop-overpopulation.org - Life could be so good if there'd be fewer of us ...

 Don't worry, it's almost impossible to break anything by experimenting with possibly wrong sequences.
 Just make sure you re-plug your device after each attempt!

-If all this has no effect you can try this approach:
+If none of the existing methods has any effect, you can try this approach:

 Note the device's Vendor and Product ID from /proc/bus/usb/devices (or from